Bugra1123/er_based_gossiping/README.md

 # Randomized Gossiping with Effective Resistance Weights: Asynchronous Gossiping Experiments

 This repository contains the codes to obtain the comparison results on the asynchronous gossiping algorithms presented in the Numerical Experiments section of the paper [[Can et al, 2019]](https://arxiv.org/abs/1907.13110) which is to appear in IEEE TCNS at the moment this document was prepared.
-The experiments compare the performance of effective resistance based asynchronous gossiping algorithm with the Fastest Mixing Markov Chain probabilities (FMMC), Fastest Quantum Gossiping (FQG), asynhronous gossiping with Metropolis based probabilities, and asynchronous randomized uniform gossiping on barbell graphs, small-world graphs, and stochastic block matrices  (SBM) (see the paper for further details on the graphs and the gossiping algorithms).
+The experiments compare the performance of effective resistance based asynchronous gossiping algorithm with the Fastest Mixing Markov Chain probabilities (FMMC), Fastest Quantum Gossiping (FQG), asynhronous gossiping with Metropolis based probabilities, and asynchronous randomized uniform gossiping on barbell graphs, small-world graphs, and stochastic block models  (SBM) (see the paper for further details on the graphs and the gossiping algorithms).

 # ER based gossiping vs FMMC on barbell graph and small-world graph